edwinb/Yaffle/CONTRIBUTING.md

 * Add universe constraints when adding data definitions
   - Find parameters + other properties we need to know elsewhere
 * Write a linearity checker for typechecked terms
-  - find out where we need to cache quantities in applications
 * Add test framework with existing small tt files
 * Universe level solver
 * Implement HasNames so we can do resolved names